Explicit constructions of anti-automorphisms of cyclic and generalized cyclic algebras: Introduction

 It is well-known that a central simple algebra over $F$ admits an involution of the second kind which leaves a subfield $F_0$ of $F$ fixed, if and only if its Brauer class lies in the kernel of the corestriction map ${\rm Cor}_{F/F_0}:\mathrm{Br}(F)\to \mathrm{Br}(F_0).$ For cyclic algebras $(K/F,\sigma,a)$ in particular, we thus know that ${\rm Cor}_{F/F_0}([(K/F,\sigma,a)])=[(K/F,\sigma,a\tau(a))],$ where $\tau$ generates the automorphism group of $F/F_0$, and consequently, $(K/F,\sigma,a)$ admits an involution of the second kind, if and only if $a\tau(a)\in N_{K/F}(K^\times).$ We call such a condition a \emph{norm condition}.

-While the existence of involutions (anti-automorphisms of order two) on central simple algebras is well understood, much less is known about general anti-automorphisms of central simple algebras, see \cite{Lewis, Lewis2, LewisTig} for some results.
+While the existence of involutions (anti-automorphisms of order two) on central simple algebras is well understood and has been studied extensively, much less is known about general anti-automorphisms of central simple algebras, see \cite{Lewis, Lewis2, LewisTig} for some results.
 Explicit examples of central simple division algebras over algebraic number fields $F$ which have anti-automorphisms of the second kind, but no involution can be found in \cite{MST}.

 We will distinguish between anti-automorphisms of a central simple algebra $A$ over a field $F$ which are $F$-linear (of the first kind), and $F_0$-linear (of the second kind), where $F_0$ is a proper subfield of $F$.
 More precisely, we will investigate anti-automorphisms of the second kind that are $\tau$-semilinear for some $\tau\in \Aut(F)$ with fixed field $F_0=F^\tau$.
 Unlike in the case of involutions, for anti-automorphisms of the second kind the extension $F/F_0$ will generally not be quadratic \'etale.
 Also note that our definition of anti-automorphisms of the second kind differs from the one presented in \cite{Lewis2}.